Running Optical Prime in Extended Mode (Windows)

 The default language of the Live Optics collector is English.
 The first screen you see will allow you to change it to one of the other 8 languages available.
 Once language is set, click "Get Started".

-You will then be prompted to read and accept the End User License Agreement (EULA).
+You will then be prompted to read and accept the End User License Agreement (EULA) only your first time in running Live Optics.
 The button to accept is at the bottom of the EULA.
 Click "Accept".

 Select Server & Virtualization from the list of collectors and click "Start" for Optical Prime.

 By default, Optical Prime has the HTTPS web streaming option enabled.
-In order to access the multi-day collector run, Optical Prime needs to run in this mode.
+In order to access the multi-day collector run, Optical Prime needs to run in this mode or Upload SIOKIT.

 Click Add Remote Server button to add all servers to the Live Optics software prior to starting the collector run.
 Once Live Optics has started, additional servers cannot be added unless Live Optics is restarted.